Yuylam/semester-1/technology-and-information-system/README.md

 We need to write an academic report based on the industry talk on 28th December

 ### E-portfolio
-We would need to build our profile and e-portfolio on github [GitHub](https://github.com/Yuylam) | [LinkedIn](https://www.linkedin.com/in/yuylam/) | [Website](https://yuylam.github.io/)
+We would need to build our profile and e-portfolio
+[GitHub](https://github.com/Yuylam) | [LinkedIn](https://www.linkedin.com/in/yuylam/) | [Website](https://yuylam.github.io/)